Understaffing

 The purpose of skilled nursing and assisted living facilities is to care for the elderly of our community.
 Therefore, its first objective should be to strive to improve quality of life for its patients and residents.
 Unfortunately, this often is not the case.
 Don’t allow facilities to continue putting profits over their patients and your loved ones.
 If you believe your loved one has suffered injuries in a nursing home or assisted living facility as a result of short staffing, he or she may be a victim of elder abuse and neglect and you may want to contact a Los Angeles elder abuse lawyer.

 Our team of elder abuse attorneys in Los Angeles is dedicated to nursing home and assisted living neglect litigation and has achieved numerous favorable rewards on behalf of our clients.
-At the Law Offices of Ben Yeroushalmi, we are extremely passionate about what we do and take pride in providing our clients with comprehensive legal services.
+At Yeroushalmi Law, we are extremely passionate about what we do and take pride in providing our clients with comprehensive legal services.
 If you feel that your loved one’s nursing home or assisted living is failing to meet the standard of care that he or she deserves and requires by being understaffed, please contact us today for a free consultation.

 Client Reviews